Cuartel de Ballaja Lights Up the Night

 Amazingly, the show is FREE!
 It really is a must see for locals and tourists alike.

-Currently (as of 21 February 2013), the shows are on Thursday and Friday nights at 7pm, 7:30pm, and 8pm, They post the show schedule on their Facebook page, so you can check there for up to date info.
-Sometimes, they have local musicians playing from 6:30pm for you to enjoy while you await the first show.
+They are showing this from 7:30pm onwards Fridays, Saturday, Sunday, Monday and Tuesday evenings, usually 3 times through the night.
+They sometimes post the show schedule on their Facebook page, so you can check there for up to date info.

 The coqui photo at the top of this article is from Tony Miceli Creative.